-Chapter 7: Man and the sea
+Chapter 7: Man and the Sea

 “Nothing great comes easy.”

-– Unknown
+—Unknown

 Calais, August 25, 1875.
 The crew of the ship belonging to the British Royal Mail was hanging over the rails singing “Rule Britannia.”
 Well, singing may not be an entirely accurate description.
 Resembling the soccer hooligans of our own time, they were cheering as loud as they could: